-- 104. When the Governor is absent from Pakistan or is unable Acting Governor. to perform the functions of his office due to any cause, such other person as the President may direct shall act as Governor. - Governor to act 4[105.
-(1) Subject to the Constitution, in the performance of on advice, etc. his functions, the Governor shall act in accordance with the advice of the Cabinet [or the Chief Minister]5:
+Acting Governor.
+104. When the Governor is absent from Pakistan or is unable to perform the functions of his office due to any cause, such other person as the President may direct shall act as Governor.

+Governor to act on advice, etc. 4[105.
+(1) Subject to the Constitution, in the performance of his functions, the Governor shall act in accordance with the advice of the Cabinet [or the Chief Minister]5: